Corn Kings and One-Horse Thieves

 Admission fees are common at other Wright house museums.
 The Wright Home and Studio up the road in Oak Park is owned by the National Trust for Historic Preservation but is run by a private not-for-profit foundation.
 Tours are guided by volunteer docents, with paid support staff and other operating expenses defrayed by an admission charge of $5 per adult during the peak tourist season.
 This makes the Wright house cheap thrills by Chicago area standards, and 74,000 people happily paid the tariff last year.

-They will get better at this sort of thing with time; how long did it take managers of movie houses and ball parks to realize how their drink sales would be boosted by oversalting the rest of the menu?
-But selling doodads in the gift shoppe is remain lemonade-stand stuff compared to the more substantial possibilities revealed in the Chicago Tribune of March 11.
+Both Dana-Thomas and the Wright home already look to profits from the sale of house-related gimcrackery to bring in a few bucks on the side.
+But selling doodads in the gift shoppe is lemonade-stand stuff compared to the more substantial possibilities revealed in the Chicago Tribune of March 11.
 There readers were told of the impending sale at auction at the Leslie Hindman gallery of various donated fragments of a 1953 Wright house.
 The sale benefited the Frank Lloyd Wright Conservancy, which plans to use the proceeds to maintain extant Wright houses including the home and studio in Oak Park.
 In a similar way, Wright's own Taliesin Foundation has been selling off drawings to finance its restoration work.